yousefvand/shellman-ebook/manuscript/basics.md

 ### Command success/failure check

 It happens when you are interested to know if a previous command succeeded or failed.
-In Linux every program returns a number to *operating system* on exit[^fn3].
+In Linux every program returns a number to *operating system* on exit[^exit-code].
 By convention if the return value is *zero*, in means no error happened and other values indicates command **failure** (1-255).

 T> ### Command success/failure
 T>